osg-htc/user-documentation/documentation/overview/account_setup/generate-add-sshkey.md

 After generating the key, you will need to upload it to a web profile.

-* If your account has been created using XX, follow the instructions here: [](../ap7-access.md)
+* If your account was created through "OSG Manage", follow the instructions here: [](../ap7-access.md)
-* If your account has been created using YY, follow the instructions here: [](../connect-access.md)
+* If your account was created through "OSG Connect" follow the instructions here: [](../connect-access.md)

 ## Getting Help